brodieG/.myconf/notes/valgrind.md

     ./bin/R -d "valgrind --track-origins=yes"

-BDR provides a [valgrind config][1] that includes a suppression file and fuller config directives which we've copied in to 'r-valgrind.supp' and symlinked into the rchk vagrant trunk folder (err, not sure if this is true, but can make it easy enough)..
+BDR provides a [valgrind config][1] that includes a suppression file and fuller config directives which we've copied in to 'r-valgrind.supp' in the trunk folder.

 Note that the `setenv` instructions are for specific shell type (not Bash).